openforcefield/qca-dataset-submission/submissions/2021-11-08-QMDataset-Dipeptide-single-points/README.md

 ### Description

 Dipeptide dataset for ML applications.
+Detailed description on how the dataset is generated can be found at: https://github.com/openmm/qmdataset/tree/main/dipeptides

 ### General Information